-Now just to make sure you understand I’m not talking about advertising your listings on Google AdWords, I’m talking about generating leads from interested buyers and sellers on demand.
+To make sure you understand, I’m not talking about advertising your listings on Google AdWords; I’m talking about generating leads from interested buyers and sellers on demand.

-You are probably already using lead magnets on your website things like home buyer’s guides and home sellers guides, but are you driving traffic specifically to those pages?
+You are probably already using lead magnets on your websites, such as home buyer’s guides and sellers’ guides, but are you driving traffic specifically to those pages?
 That’s what I’m going to recommend you consider in today’s post.

 Have you heard about Google AdWords’ smart campaigns?
-Google now offers an easy to use interface to set up your own AdWords campaigns.
+Google now offers an easy-to-use interface to set up your own AdWords campaigns.
 The most accessible place to access this is in your Google My Business account.
 You do have a Google My Business account, don’t you?
-Smart campaigns use artificial intelligence to manage your campaign and my experience has been that they do an excellent job.
-This also keeps your advertising costs low because you’re not paying anybody a management fee; all you’re paying for is clicks and you get to determine your budget.
-It also provides plenty of reporting so you can monitor how well your campaign is performing and track your return on investment.
+Smart campaigns use artificial intelligence to manage your campaign, and my experience has been that they do an excellent job.
+This also keeps your advertising costs low because you’re not paying anybody a management fee; all you’re paying for is clicks, and you get to determine your budget.
+It also provides plenty of reporting to monitor how well your campaign is performing and track your return on investment.

-Let’s say you’ve got a detailed seller’s guide; maybe it’s titled “Eight Reasons Why Your Home Isn’t Selling” And you’re already offering this seller guide on your website.
-Still, it’s not getting much traffic, so what we are going to accomplish is to generate that traffic.
+Let’s say you’ve got a detailed seller’s guide; maybe it’s titled “Eight Reasons Why Your Home Isn’t Selling,” And you’re already offering this seller guide on your website.
+Still, it’s not getting much traffic, so what we are going to accomplish is generate that traffic.

-Let’s start by going to that landing page that offers the seller’s guide and grabbing the URL the next thing we’re going to do is find out what the density of the words are on that page.
+Let’s start by going to that landing page that offers the seller’s guide and grabbing the URL; the next thing we’re going to do is find out the density of the words on that page.
 Your best bet here is to do a Google search for a keyword density checker and then plug in the URL to your landing page.
-This will return results to you of the number of words and phrases that are on the page.
-What you’re looking for are two and three-word phrases that are most common on the page.
-So maybe on this page, you’ll find that sellers’ guide is repeated 4 to 6 times or something similar.
+This will return results to you of the number of words and phrases on the page.
+You’re looking for two and three-word phrases that are most common on the page.
+So maybe on this page, you’ll find that the sellers’ guide is repeated 4 to 6 times or something similar.

-These are the keyword phrases that you’re going to use in your Google AdWords smart campaign.
-The reason for this is it Google AdWords assigns a quality score to each page that is submitted as a landing page.
+These are the keyword phrases that you will use in your Google AdWords smart campaign.
+The reason for this is that Google AdWords assigns a quality score to each page submitted as a landing page.
 You want your quality score to be as high as possible, which will keep the cost per click as low as possible.
-This also gives Google AI the best information to use for determining similar terms to use for testing.
+This also gives Google AI the best information to determine similar terms to use for testing.

-Once you set up your smart campaign, it will take two or three days before you start seeing results and probably another week or two to give smart campaigns sufficient time to determine how to best optimize your campaign; once that’s done, you are well on your way to generating targeted interested leads.
+Once you set up your smart campaign, it will take two or three days before you start seeing results and probably another week or two to give smart campaigns sufficient time to determine how to optimize your campaign best; once that’s done, you are well on your way to generating targeted interested leads.

 Would you like more information on this or perhaps some help?
 Contact me.